mkardous-silabs/connectedhomeip/slc/sample-app/lock-app/README.md

 # CHIP EFR32 Lock Example

-The EFR32 lock example provides a baseline demonstration of a door lock control device, built using Matter and the Silicon Labs gecko SDK.
-It can be controlled by a Chip controller over Openthread network..
+The EFR32 lock example provides a baseline demonstration of a door lock control device, built using Matter and the Silicon Labs Gecko SDK.
+It can be controlled by a Chip controller over Openthread network.

 The EFR32 device can be commissioned over Bluetooth Low Energy where the device and the Chip controller will exchange security information with the Rendez-vous